Heart & Soul (Joe Cocker album)

-Heart & Soul is the nineteenth studio album by Joe Cocker, released in the UK on 12 October 2004, and in the US on 1 February 2005.
+Heart & Soul is the nineteenth studio album by English singer Joe Cocker, released in the UK on 12 October 2004, and in the US on 1 February 2005.
 The album is composed solely of cover songs, including a live version of the U2 song "One" taken from Cocker's 2004 Night of the Proms performance in Antwerp, Belgium.

 The album reached No. 61 on the Billboard 200.